 California Litigation Review comes out annually and is sent to members of the Litigation Section as a benefit of membership.
 The Review provides an annual overview of developments of interest to California's civil litigators and a review of many areas of practice that we do not regularly encounter, but need to know!

-We have posted some back articles from California Litigation Review in our Members Only Area.
+We have posted California Litigation Review in our Members Only Area.